odow/StochOptFormat/README.md

   A: We're open to better ideas.
 JSON is universal support in every major programming language, and is human-readable(-ish).
-For now, we choose JSON and we will revisit the question is convincing data is presented to show that the approach is not viable.
+For now, we choose JSON and we will revisit the question if convincing data is presented to show that the approach is not viable.

 - Q: JSON seems too verbose.